 Starting a social care career

-A career that you are guaranteed to find challenging and rewarding.
+A career in social care is one that you will find challenging and rewarding.

 Becoming a social worker

-The role of social work is to support and protect vulnerable children and adults, their families, carers and communities.
+The role of a social worker is to support and protect vulnerable children and adults, their families, carers and communities.
 The work focuses on helping individuals to maximise their potential within society.

 Depending on your role, you will work with: